Wai, Maharashtra: Geography

 Wai taluka has seven ghats on the Krishna's banks: Gangapuri, Madhi Aali, Ganpati Aali, Dharmapuri, Brahmanshahi, Ramdoh Aali and Bhimkund Aali.

 Demography

 According to a 2001 census in India, Wai had a population of 31,090.
-Males were 51% of the population; females, 49%.

-Literacy in Wai was 77%, (higher than India's national average of 59.5%).
-Male literacy was 81%; female literacy, 73%.
+Males 51% of the population, females are 49%.
+Literacy in Wai is 77% (higher than India's national average of 59.5%).
+Male literacy is 81%; female literacy is 73%.
 As of 2001, 11% of Wai's population was under age 6.

 Culture

 The prominent Pradnya Path Shala educational institution is based in Wai.

 Wai is well known for Tarkateertha Lakshman Shastri Joshi, founder of Marāthi Vishwakosh.

 Krishnamai Utsav is the main festival in Wai.
 When warlord Afzal Khan set out from Wai to attempt to defeat Chhatrapati Shivaji Maharaj, Shendye Shāstri of Wai prayed to the Krishna River for Chhatrapati Shivaji Maharaj's victory, sparking the Krishnamai festival.
 It is celebrated on each ghat for four to eight days.
 The festival is also celebrated in the nearby town of Karad.

 A 105-year-old Govardhan Sanstha (Goshala) celebrates Shri Krishna Janma Ashtami (Gokul Ashtami).
 The two-day Jatra festival attracts people from all over Maharashtra.
 The annual fairs, Yatras/Jatras, began with the Yatra of Mahalaxmi of Bhuinj, Jamb, Kikli and Belmachi on Dassraa.
 Yatras in the Wai taluka include Mandhardevi, Bagad of Bavdhan, Kavathe, Kalambhe and Surur.